project-alice-assistant/docs/docs/skill-development/README.md

 For a quick jump into setting your IDE for Alice, read the following community made documentation: [Getting started with Pycharm](./community-made/getting-started-pycharm.md).

-### Github account
+### GitHub account

-Skills are hosted on [Github](https://github.com), so you will need to create an account there if you don't already have one.
+Skills are hosted on [GitHub](https://github.com), so you will need to create an account there if you don't already have one.
 It is good to have a basic understanding of the [Git basics](https://git-scm.com/video/get-going) and [GitHub basics](https://guides.github.com/activities/hello-world/).

 ### Running Alice